ThePhar/RogueLegacyRandomizer/README.md

 In current state, it is just raw, a little bit cleaned and fixed disassembly.
 It is compilable and launchable, but definitely not playable right now.

-I started cleaning it up.
-After cleanup, I have in plan to fix most critical bugs in game's code.
+I started cleaning it up right now.
+After the cleanup, I have in plan to fix most critical bugs in engine's code, which currently prevents it to be playable.
 When all of these are done, I can start expanding the project with modability and features.

 To make it work, copy these files from game folder to lib folder:
 * DS2DEngine.dll